-Discussions are underway to explore having a small number of weekends this summer for limited recreation in the Littlerock Reservoir area while a more permanent solution is established.
+Discussions were underway to explore having a small number of weekends this summer for limited recreation in the Littlerock Reservoir area while a more permanent solution is established.
 This successfully occurred for two weekends in 2018.
 It will take the combined cooperation of the Angeles National Forest, FOLD, and the District.
 The District's focus will be providing information on the upcoming sediment removal actions and time frames.
+However, the COVID-19 event has closed the Angeles National Forest and suspended these discussions.